andreaskoch/allmark/README.md

 allmark serve -reindex
 ```

-`*` The default interval is 60 seconds.
+`*` When enabled the default interval is 60 seconds.
 You can change the interval in the repository config.

 Force HTTPS (redirect all http requests to HTTPS):